Huápoca: Cuarenta Casas

-Cuevas El Garabato or Cueva de Las Ventanas, known as Cuarenta Casas was built between 1060 and 1205 CE, residential complex of the Paquimé culture inhabitants.
+Cuevas El Garabato or Cueva de Las Ventanas, also known as Cuarenta Casas, was built between 1060 and 1205 CE.
+It was a residential complex of the Paquimé culture inhabitants.

-This complex (located in the Garabato Creek) has an interesting number of constructions and the great cave, guarded by a small waterfall.
+This complex (located in the Garabato Creek) has a large quantity of constructions as well as a large cave, guarded by a small waterfall.

 Cueva de la Momia

-The mummified body of an adult male, surrounded by offerings such as ceramics, stone utensils, stems and tender corn cobs (elotes) were found inside the cave.
+The mummified body of an adult male, surrounded by offerings such as ceramics, stone utensils, stems, and tender corn cobs (olotes), was found inside the cave.
 The mummy is now in the Capitan Leal Museum in Ciudad Madera.
 Its conservation condition is excellent.

 It is believed that the cave, located very near the Barranca Arroyo del Venado, had more mummies in good condition, but had been destroyed by irresponsible visitors.
-The cave is divided in two levels, the second level has more than ten rooms in optimal conditions.
+The cave is divided into two levels, and the second level has more than ten rooms in optimal conditions.